linode/docs/docs/platform/update-kernel/index.md

     sudo apt-get update
     sudo apt-get upgrade

 Reboot the Linode.
-When it comes back up, use the command `uname -r` to verify you are running the new kernel against the patched version given in your distribution’s security bulletin: [CentOS](https://access.redhat.com/errata/#/?q=rhsa-2018&p=1&sort=portal_publication_date%20desc&rows=10); [Debian](https://security-tracker.debian.org/tracker/); [Ubuntu](https://people.canonical.com/~ubuntu-security/cve/).
+When it comes back up, use the command `uname -r` to verify which version you are running.
+It's recommend that you compare your new kernel version against the patched version given in your distribution’s security bulletin: [CentOS](https://access.redhat.com/errata/#/?q=rhsa-2018&p=1&sort=portal_publication_date%20desc&rows=10); [Debian](https://security-tracker.debian.org/tracker/); [Ubuntu](https://people.canonical.com/~ubuntu-security/cve/).

 <!-- ## Update Your Kernel with the Linode API